Target Encoding (Mean Encoding)

 Target Encoding, also known as Mean Encoding, is a powerful technique that replaces each category with the mean of the target variable for that category.
 This method directly encodes the relationship between the categorical feature and the target, often leading to highly predictive features.
 However, it comes with a significant risk of data leakage and requires careful implementation to be effective.

-Example: For a binary classification task (target = 0 or 1), we replace each city with its average purchase rate:
+Example: For a binary classification task (target = 0 or 1)

 How Target Encoding Works